remorses/bump-version/README.md

 # Bump version

-Bump the version number in the provided `version_file`.
+Bump the patch version number in the provided `version_file`.

 Bumps version numbers found after lines containing `[bump]`.
 **Please use the `js` branch that is faster and better.**